George Iacobescu: Career

-In August 2019, Iacobescu said he will step down as Chairman and CEO of Canary Wharf Group and take up the role of Executive Chairman.
+In August 2019, Iacobescu announced he would step down as CEO of Canary Wharf Group and take up the role of executive chairman.
+He stepped back from the executive role and became non-executive chairman in June 2021.
+In June 2024, Nigel Wilson succeeded him as non-executive chairman.

 Honours

 On 31 December 2011, he was knighted for services to charity, community and the financial services industry.
 Although he is the third Romanian-born person to be knighted (after Elie Wiesel who received an honorary knighthood, and British Army general Roy Redgrave whose mother was Romanian and who was born in Bucharest), he was the first to receive a full British knighthood having been born and educated in Romania and later becoming a British citizen.
 He was therefore feted in Romania as the "first" Romanian to be knighted.
 Iacobescu has also been awarded three of Romania's national honours - Commander of the Order of the Star of Romania, Commander of the Order For Merit and Commander of the Order of the Crown of Romania.